-The GLACIER storage class differs from other storage classes.
-It was designed for data that will be stored for decades without the need to access.
-As of Oct 2018, this is the cheapest storage class on AWS.
+The GLACIER and DEEP_ARCHIVE differ from other storage classes.
+They was designed for data that will be stored for decades without the need to access.
+As of Jun 2011, these are the cheapest storage classes on AWS.
 You pay when you need to access your data (see the pricing for more details).

-The data you store under the GLACIER storage class is not available for real-time access.
+The data you store under the GLACIER and DEEP_ARCHIVE storage classes is not available for real-time access.
 You need to restore the objects before you access them.
 Please check out instructions below for more details on how to restore the files stored under the GLACIER storage class.

-In order to move your object to the GLACIER change storage class you need to configure Bucket Lifecycle Rules.
-There is no way to apply this storage class during uploading.
+In order to move your object to the GLACIER or DEEP_ARCHIVE storage classes you need to configure Bucket Lifecycle Rules.
+There is no way to apply these storage classes during uploading.

-Starting from Nov 26, 2018, direct uploads to Glacier are possible, please check out the instructions below.
+Starting from Nov 26, 2018, direct uploads to the GLACIER and DEEP_ARCHIVE storage classes are possible, please check out the instructions below.

-The GLACIER storage class offers the same durability and resiliency as STANDARD.
+The GLACIER and DEEP_ARCHIVE storage classes offer the same durability and resiliency as STANDARD.

-To apply the Glacier storage class for existing files
+To apply Amazon Glacier storage classes for existing files

 1. Start S3 Browser and select the file(s) and/or folder(s) you want to change storage class for.

-2. Click Files, Change Storage Class to, GLACIERHow to apply the Glacier storage class for already uploaded files
+2. Click Files, Change Storage Class to, [GLACIER or DEEP_ARCHIVE]How to apply the GLACIER or DEEP_ARCHIVE storage classes for already uploaded files

 3. S3 Browser will update storage class for selected files and refresh files list.

-To apply the Glacier storage class for an entire Bucket
+To apply Amazon Glacier storage class for entire Bucket

 1. Start S3 Browser and select the bucket you want to change storage class for.

-2. Click Buckets, Change Storage Class to, GLACIERHow to apply the Glacier storage class for an entire bucket
+2. Click Buckets, Change Storage Class to, GLACIER or DEEP_ARCHIVEHow to apply the GLACIER or DEEP_ARCHIVE storage classes for entire bucket

 3. S3 Browser will apply selected storage class for all files inside the bucket.